Louise Harnby | Crime Fiction and Thriller Editor

 However, it also knows that its audience is interested in sex, otherwise people wouldn’t need condoms.

-Durex has created a blog called Love Sex that offers all sorts of tips about perfect massages, advice on STDs, relationships, other forms of contraception, orgasms, positions ... you name it, it’s there.
+Durex two blogs: Sex Hub and Play Hub.
+They offer all sorts of tips about perfect massages, advice on STDs, relationships, other forms of contraception, orgasms, positions ... you name it, it’s there.

 It’s a very clever way of creating content about a related but more interesting issue.